corenominal/corenominal-wp-shortcodes/README.md

-# corenominal-wp-shortcodes
+# corenominal's Custom Shortcodes for WordPress

-A WordPress plugin to provide custom shortcodes for my site
+A WordPress plugin to provide custom shortcodes for my [website](https://corenominal.org).